 I help spiritually serious people tell the truth about what they’re living, listen for what the Divine is doing in it, and take the next faithful step, especially in seasons of grief, change, or threshold.

-As a spiritual director, think of me as a torchbearer in a cave: you do most of the talking, I listen deeply and ask the questions that help you find your way.
+You do most of the talking.
+As your Spiritual Director, I listen deeply and ask the questions that help you find your way.

 Let's work together